AlifePlus SISKI Synergy (APS): Technical Analysis

 The crash propagates through AP's internal pipeline: ap_consumer._process -> xbus.publish -> ap_producer_reactive.
 Because APS injects directly into AP's dispatch chain via ap_producer_reactive.register() and ap_consumer.register(), a crash in APS code crashes AlifePlus itself for any user who has both installed.

-The "v2.7.0" version number in the mod name does not correspond to any observable development history.
-No git repository exists.
+The "v2.7.0" version number in the mod name does not correspond to any observable development history, and no git repository exists.

 SISKI Dependency